 - Terry Pratchett says that when he wrote Guards!
 Guards!, he thought Carrot was the main character and that Vimes would be just a viewpoint character to introduce Ankh-Morpork and in general set things up for Carrot.
 Then he realized the vast potential Vimes had as both The Protagonist and The Hero and so he made the switch.
 The result is that Carrot reads like a stock character brought in from another fantasy 'verse entirely, and Vimes undergoes a rich and complex arc in the first book alone.

 - Eventually, Pratchett Subverted the use of Carrot as Vanilla Protagonist.
 Many books later, Carrot is one of the few characters who has never been a viewpoint character, with hints of Hidden Depths and Obfuscating Stupidity, making it very dubious that he's the simple soul that he seems to be.

 - In The Heroes of Olympus (the sequel series to the Percy Jackson books) introduces Jason Grace.
-He has no memories starting off and as a result he's a vanilla sea for the more tasty topping (i.e. side characters): Sad Clown Leo, Back from the Dead Hazel, Little Miss Badass Annabeth and others, who are more relatable and flawed.
+He has no memories starting off and as a result he's a vanilla sea for the more tasty topping (i.e. secondary characters): Leo, Hazel, Annabeth, Nico and others, who are more relatable and flawed.

 - Oz avoids this by making the narrator, Augustus Hill, a minor character and perhaps the most sympathetic in the series, and by otherwise having Loads and Loads of Characters.